-The use of video and other modern technology push the Scheepvaartmuseum further into the 21th century.
-For example there is an interactive globe that allows visitors to ‘travel’ through’ 400 years of nautical charts.
-In one area with four video screens on all sides, the visitor becomes the ‘product’ being shipped and transported to the supermarket.
-This can give you a feel of how big the Amsterdam port is and the complexity of the logistics involved.
+In another area, there are 4 video screens around.
+The visitor becomes the ‘product’ that is shipped and transported to the supermarket.
+This can give you a feel of how big the actual Amsterdam port is and the complexity of the logistics involved.

-You can climb on board and wander around.
-The interior will give you an idea of how seamen in the colonial ear lived during the 8 months trip to the East (India, Indonesia).
+You can climb on board the East Indiaman called ‘Amsterdam’ and wander around.
+The interior will give you an idea of how seamen in the colonial era lived during an 8 months trip to the East (India, Indonesia).

-How to get to Maritime Museum and Tickets
+How to get to the Maritime Museum

 The Maritime Museum (Scheepvaartmuseum) is located east of Amsterdam Central Station.
 It’s a 20 minutes walk from Amsterdam Central Station.
 You can take a nice walk along the public library and Nemo.